tardate/LittleArduinoProjects/playground/ThermalPrinter/Lucky4DOracle/README.md

 The JP-QR701 specifications indicate that it has GB2312 support.
 I think this also applies to similar products that all seem to come from the same OEM or at least from the same design.

-Most documentation - especially that found on English-language distributors - is however lacking in any detail on how to use the Chinese language support.
+Most documentation - especially that found from English-language distributors - is however lacking in any detail on how to use the Chinese language support.

-After a bit of digging around, I eventually found some documentation on the [OEM 厦门精普电子科技有限公司 Xiamen Jingpu Electronic Technology Co Ltd](http://www.xmjprt.com/) site that revealed the trick - specifically the [QR701 Module Instruction Manual](http://jingpuprintercom86.s140.pc51.com/2151/701%E6%A8%A1%E7%BB%84BT-2%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E%E4%B9%A6.doc)
+After a bit of digging around, I eventually found some documentation on the [OEM 厦门精普电子科技有限公司 Xiamen Jingpu Electronic Technology Co Ltd](http://www.xmjprt.com/) site that revealed the trick - specifically in the [QR701 Module Instruction Manual](http://jingpuprintercom86.s140.pc51.com/2151/701%E6%A8%A1%E7%BB%84BT-2%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E%E4%B9%A6.doc)

 It doesn't use the standard character set / code page instructions, but rather uses two additional commands to enable/disable Chinese language support.
 When Chinese language support is enabled,